Nwafor-Onyebuchi/JS/README.md

    - Print "Access denied."

 ### Task 6: Even or Odd Checker
+**Write a JavaScript program that checks if a number is even or odd.**

 **Steps**:
 1. Initialize a variable `number` and assign it a value.
 2. Write an `if` statement to check if `number % 2 === 0`.